bookofproofs/bookofproofs.github.io/_sources/history/20th-century/caccioppoli.md

 7. Proposed a new mathematical method for studying the stability of solutions of Volterra equations.
 8. Pioneered the notion of concentration functions in the analysis of nonlinear equations.

 Born 20 January 1904, Naples, Italy.
-Died 8 May1959, Naples, Italy.
+Died 8 May 1959, Naples, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Caccioppoli/)